Is-Daouda/is-Engine/README.md

 ## What's new in this version
 1. Now you can put texts and geometric forms (Rectangle, Circle) in Outline (Support of SFML functions **setOutlineColor** and **setOutlineThickness**) on Web and Android.
-2. Use text styles (Underline, Bold, Italic, ..) on Web et Android.
+2. Use text styles (Underline, Bold, Italic, ...) on Web et Android.
-3. Correction of bugs that was well hidden!
+3. Correction of bugs.
+(That was well hidden!)
 4. Improved engine resource management (possibility of making permanent et global resources).
 <br>Sample code :